 The next stop in our Re-imagine: Event Destinations series is, “The Island of Enchantment,” Puerto Rico.
-In this series, we’re sharing travel guides for prominent places to consider as destinations for your next major event. (read our New York City travel guide in this post) Here, we’re taking you on a tour of Puerto Rico, complete with tips and insights from an experienced BCD M&E traveler.
-In our Puerto Rico travel guide, you’ll discover the one dish you must try while visiting and the surreal spot that will surely take your breath away!
+In this series, we’re sharing travel guides for prominent cities to consider as destinations for your next major event. (read our New York City travel guide in this post) Here, we’re taking you on a tour of Puerto Rico, complete with tips and insights from an experienced BCD M&E traveler.
+In our Puerto Rico travel guide, you’ll discover the best places to go, things to do and the one surreal spot that will take your breath away!

 Steeped in history, Puerto Rico offers its visitors a distinctive cultural experience while boasting the natural beauty of 272 miles of beachfront along a lush, tropical landscape.
 Puerto Rico consists of an archipelago that includes the main island and its outer islands: Vieques, Culebra, Mona and numerous islets.
 The island’s multicultural history – from its earliest Indian roots, to Spanish colonial times, to modern day – offers a mingling of flavors, traditions and people that sets it apart from other Caribbean destinations.

 CONDADO VANDERBILT HOTEL: Completely reborn and exquisitely refurbished – but still incorporating its richly appointed past – the Condado Vanderbilt Hotel offers visitors an unparalleled experience.
 Bathed in the rich history of its provenance, the property is balanced with 21st-century expectations.
 The hotel features seven food concepts and offers a complete epicurean experience featuring farm-to-table cuisine, luxe lounges, bars and elegant restaurants.